oneapi-src/oneDAL/docs/source/contribution/threading.rst

 Parallel computations can be performed in two steps:

     1. Compute partial dot product at each threaded.
-    2. Perform a reduction: Sum the partial results from all threads to compute the final dot product.
+    2. Perform a reduction: Add the partial results from all threads to compute the final dot product.

 ``daal::tls`` provides a local storage where each thread can accumulate its local results.
 Following code allocates memory that would store partial dot products for each thread: